 Project Description Part 1: Lesson 6 This lesson will teach you how to find the most current information on your organization's partners in the community, region, and nation.
-You'll also learn how to identify potential partners when your organization has few or no partners.
+You'll also learn how to identify potential partners when your partners.
 Most importantly, you'll learn how to organize and present your partnership information in an appealing format for funders.
-Credit Hours: 37.5